n349ca/Netreo/README.md

         The insomnia file includes 6 preconfigured API calls
     - Postman - REST API tool with various API calls (not as complete as Insomnia)
     - Python scripts - for those familiar with python these scripts will give you a head start on API access
+    - URLs - list of some undocumented URLs, many are JSON based results